 Mixing to Pink Noise

-A detailed mix tutorial on how to use Pink Noise as a reference to control levels
+A detailed mix tutorial on how to use Pink Noise as a reference to control and manage gain levels within your DAW.

 Over a decade ago I wrote an article on my website on the subject of using pink noise to gain stage your DAWs channels.
 I then took it a step further and wrote an article for Sound On Sound Magazine entitled Mixing to a Pink Noise Reference.
 This article took the original principles and expounded them to include mixing.
 I found a quick and easy way to balance your mixes, irrespective of track counts, and get a ballpark level mix.
 I wrote that article in 2014.